auth0/sharepoint-claimsprovider/README.md

   1. When enable Auth0 for the SharePoint application, make sure that "Client ID" claim (http://schemas.auth0.com/clientID) is part of the list of required claims
   2. Go to Central Admin -> Security
-  2. Under General Security section, click on "Configure Auth0 Claims Provider"
+      1. Under General Security section, click on "Configure Auth0 Claims Provider"
-  3. Set the required configuration parameters (like domain, client id and client secret)
+      2. Set the required configuration parameters (like domain, client ID and client secret)

 ## Documentation